 While giants such as Apple, Commodore, and IBM were duking it out in the personal computer field, a lesser-known firm called Osborne Computer Corporation was hard at work with something even more futuristic — the first portable computer to attain commercial success.

 Released shortly before the IBM PC, the Osborne 1 packed quite a punch for its size in terms of computational power.
-With 64KB RAM and a 4 MHz processor, it easy stood up to just about any personal computer in 1981, when it was released.
+With 64KB RAM and a 4 MHz processor, it easily stood up to just about any personal computer in 1981, when it was released.

 However, its monochrome display was a mere 5 inches wide, and it weighed a staggering 24.5 pounds, making it unfeasible for anyone to carry it around for too long.
 More importantly, Compaq would come in soon with their own take on the portable computer, which eventually drove the Osborne 1 out of the market.